The MorganAsh blog

 The FCA announced on 15th March that it will be reviewing firms’ ‘treatments of customers in vulnerable circumstances’.

-We were asked by the media for our perspective (FCA to review firms’ treatment of vulnerable customers) and I thought that would share the 10-point checklist we put together, picking up on some key issues we have been discussing with the FCA.
+We were asked by the media for our perspective (FCA to review firms’ treatment of vulnerable customers) and we thought that would share the 10-point checklist we put together, picking up on some key issues we have been discussing with the FCA.

 10-point checklist